brisbanewebdeveloper/readmypo/readme.md

 launchctl kickstart -k gui/$UID/local.readmypo
 ```

-## So this is to receive the message for my OSX machine
+## Is this to receive the message for my OSX machine?

 Yes, it is.
 And the following does opposite, sending the message.